NVIDIA/NeMo/README.md

 be modified to perform the different tasks and to decide where to store the datasets, vocab and merges files.

+For BCP, the downloaded and preprocessed pile dataset is in the workspace "bignlp_ws_common" at bignlp-scripts/data_preparation/data directory.
+If this workspace is available in your ACE, it is recommended to mount this to /workspace/common.
+If not available, it is recommended to either copy this workspace to your ACE or prepare the dataset afresh using the configuration and pipeline mentioned above.
+(NOTE: the data preparation scripts are yet to be ported to BCP.)

 ## GPT-3 Training
 We provide an easy-to-use yet powerful pipeline to perform distributed training